LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 I am weak and strong,

-I am future and expansion,
+I am the future and expansion,

 a galactic neighborhood.